sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

-#####For Methods with parameters:
+####For Methods with parameters:

-To specify parameters that are types in Pro, please use ‚Äúcref‚Äù.
+To specify parameters that are types in Pro, please use ìcrefî.
 Examples:

 ```c#
 /// <summary>